eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 Yeah, him.

 [Sandy Petersen](http://doomwiki.org/wiki/Sandy_Petersen) is a Lovecraft-inspired madman who created the entire other two episodes of Doom in ten weeks.
 He also did more than half of Doom II, which is of particular interest to me, since that's where my nostalgia lies.
-A quick perusal of the levels he designed reveals that all the ones that stick out to me are Sandy's.
+A quick perusal of the level credits reveals that all the ones that stick out to me are Sandy's.

 And yet, according to Masters of Doom,